lextoumbourou/plugin.video.joeroganexperience/README.markdown

 The Joe Rogan Experience Plugin for XBMC
 =======================

-Watch The Joe Rogan Experience on XBMC
+Watch The Joe Rogan Experience on XBMC.
+Supports latest version of Dharma.

 ### Setup/Installation